Peter Cummings (architect)

 Peter Cummings FRIBA FMSA (1879 – 8 June 1957) was a British architect of Russian origin.
 He was a leading Art Deco architect in Manchester, England.

 Cummings was born Peter Caminesky in Minsk.
 Russia.
-He moved to Cheetham Hill, Manchester, northern England, in the 1880 with his parents, due to persecution.
+He moved to Cheetham Hill, Manchester, northern England, in 1880 with his parents, due to persecution.
 His father was a rabbi.
-He work as an architectural assistant in his teenage years.
+He worked as an architectural assistant in his teenage years.
 Cummings was elected Associate of the RIBA in 1909.
 He anglicised his name and became naturalised in 1928.